How to Plan Your Grand Teton National Park Elopement for 2026

 You are also able to reach out to local resorts, lodges, or ranches in the area to ask about weddings there for larger groups!
 A few options for that are:

-- Locations for Elopements for up to 25 Total People (Reserved Site Specific Ceremonies)
+-Locations for Elopements for up to 25 Total People (Reserved Site -Specific Ceremonies)

-These Reserved Site-Specific Ceremony locations are also limited to one ceremony a day, per location.
+These Reserved Site-Specific Ceremony locations are also limited to one, 1 hour ceremony a day, per location.
 And each location is limited to 60 ceremonies a year total.
-Ceremonies are limited to a 1 hour maximum.
-The following five locations are able to accommodate a maximum of 25 people by reaching out for a Reserved Site Specific Ceremony Permit:
+Group sizes between 1-25 people are able to apply for these locations.

-- Locations for Elopements for up to 12 Total People (Small Dispersed Ceremonies)
+-Locations for Elopements for up to 12 Total People (Small Dispersed Ceremonies)

-Small Dispersed Ceremony locations are available parkwide for 12 people total and under, including on site vendors like photographer(s), videographer(s), your officiant, and babies who are unable to walk.
+Small Dispersed Ceremony locations are available parkwide for 12 people total and under, including on-site vendors like photographer(s), videographer(s), your officiant, and babies who are unable to walk.
 The locations for this type of ceremony are allowed throughout the park besides the prohibited locations listed below.
 Ceremonies are limited to a 1 hour maximum.

-- The Wedding Tree
+-The Wedding Tree

 The Wedding Tree is not part of the National Park as it's located in Bridger-Teton National Forest, so the above permits and regulations don't apply the same here.
 Visit their website for booking your date.
 You are able to reserve this location for up to 5 hours.
 There's a very small parking area that can fit only about 5 cars, so carpooling is ideal.
 The cost to rent this location is $200, and you have to hike a short ways up to the spot from the parking area.
 You must apply at least 30 days prior to your elopement date.

-- Locations You Can't Elope at in Grand Teton National Park
+-Locations You Can't Elope at in Grand Teton National Park

 These locations aren't allowed for any weddings, elopements, or vows in the park: